Skip to main content

 7. Check back after 3 days: confirm the system shows your proof as received.

-8. If anything looks wrong, switch channels fast: call, fax, or go to a local Family Resource Center.
+8. If anything looks wrong, switch channels fast: call, fax, or go to a Family Resource Center.

 Printable checklist before a senior starts an online application